Zubarus/Zubarus-WordPress-Members-Only/README.md

 ## Screenshots

+Note: The phone number/pin code form (`{verify_phone_form}`) has both English and Norwegian translations.
+That also includes the _error messages_ that are part of the form (see screenshot 4 for an example of an error message).

 ### 1. Verifying phone number

 This form is shown to "guests" (users with an expired session or not logged into Wordpress).